 If the offence happened during your 2 year probationary period then you licence will be revoked.

-I got three points before I passed my test.
+I got three points as a provisional driver before I passed my test.
 I am now in my probationary period and I have got another three points – am I going to be revoked?

 Yes.
 If you accumulate 6 or more points on your licence, and the latest offence happened within your 2 year probationary period then you will have your driving licence revoked.

 The revocation isn’t carried out by the court, it is done administratively at the DVLA after the court hearing.